iter8-tools/iter8/content/installation/red-hat.md

 summary: Install on Red Hat OpenShift and Red Hat OpenShift Mesh
 ---

-These instructions show you how to set up iter8 on Red Hat OpenShift.

 ## Prerequisites

 We recommend using the _Red Hat OpenShift Service Mesh_.
 This can be installed using the Red Hat OpenShift Service Mesh Operator.
 For details, see: <https://docs.openshift.com/container-platform/4.3/service_mesh/service_mesh_install/installing-ossm.html>.